-In T 1055/92 the board stated that since the primary function of a claim was to set out the scope of protection sought for an invention this implied that it was not always necessary for a claim to identify technical features or steps in detail.
+In T 1055/92 the board stated that since the primary function of a claim was to set out the scope of protection sought for an invention, it was not always necessary for a claim to identify technical features or steps in detail.
 This primary function of the claims should be clearly distinguished from the requirement that the European patent application had to disclose the invention in such a way that it enabled a person skilled in the art to carry out that same invention.
-The board considered that it was sufficient if the application as a whole described the necessary characteristics of an invention in a degree of detail such that a person skilled in the art could perform the invention.
-This requirement, however, related to Art.
-83 EPC 1973 and was not relevant to Art.
-84 EPC 1973.
 Under Art.
 83 EPC 1973 sufficient disclosure was required of a European patent application but not of an individual claim as such.
-A claim had to comprise the essential features of the invention; the essential features should in particular comprise those features which distinguished the invention from the closest prior art (see also T 61/94).
+A claim had to comprise the essential features of the invention; the essential features should in particular comprise those features which distinguished the invention from the closest prior art.
+See also T 61/94.

 In T 914/02 the appellant sought to derive from the alleged sheer complexity of the proposed solution an implied use of technical means, in particular a computer.
-According to the board, it was doubtful as a matter of principle whether complexity could be used to disqualify an activity as a mental activity (see also under I.A.1.4.2).
+According to the board, it was doubtful as a matter of principle whether complexity could be used to disqualify an activity as a mental activity (see also chapter I.A.1.4.2 "Technical considerations and technical implementations").
 Rather, it would appear generally that if computer means were indeed indispensable, they should be included in the claim as an essential feature of the invention.